Zhouxing-Su/CsharpUtilibs/ReadMe.md

 Extending types in System namespace.

  * **Test**
  Used for testing the library.
  It can also be regard as code examples.

  * **Collections**
  Extending types in System.Collections and System.Collections.Generic.
  It also contains some useful collections which does not exist in system libraries.

+ * **Random**
+ Providing basic random procedures like sampling.

  * **Serialization**
  Providing a more configurable serializer.
+ Wrap standard serializer.

  * **System**
  Utilities related to operating system.